esrlabs/chipmunk/README.md

 `chipmunk` is a fast logfile viewer that can deal with huge logfiles (>10 GB).
 It powers a super fast search and is supposed to be a useful tool for developers who have to analyze logfiles.

+## Download/Installation

+The latest release can be downloaded [here](https://github.com/esrlabs/chipmunk/releases).
+We support MacOS, Linux and Windwos.
+Releases on Windows and MacOS are signed.

+No installation is necessary, just download, unpack and execute.

+## Documentation

+We have a guide for using chipmunk [here](docs/README.md)

 ## basic searching & highlighting